frequently asked questions

 I have Dyslexia, does that matter?

 Quite a few seminarians at Oscott college have dyslexia and other specific learning difficulties.
-We don’t see formation as like a sausage factory where one way suits all, therefore people who have struggled at school and college quite often find they enjoy study in the seminary.
+We don’t see formation like a sausage factory where one way suits all; rather, many methods of learning and extra help are available from on-site staff.
+People who have struggled at school and college quite often find they enjoy study in the seminary.

 I'm thinking about priesthood, what should I do?

 Not many people think about becoming a priest.
 If you are thinking about it then that in itself is a sign that God could be calling you to the priesthood.
 Do not be afraid of where the Lord might be calling you!
-Discerning your vocation can be challenging, that’s why we have put some helpful information together to help you discover what God might be calling you to.
+Discerning your vocation can be challenging, that’s why we have put some helpful information together to help you discover where God might be calling you.

-How can I be a priest, I'm not worthy?
+How can I be a priest?
+I am not worthy.